zora-san/ComputerOrg_AssemblyLang/Honors/ARM.md

 - **Performance Characteristics**:
   - Intel processors are often designed for high-performance computing tasks, boasting higher clock speeds, larger cache sizes, and more advanced instruction sets.
   - ARM processors prioritize power efficiency and are commonly used in mobile and embedded systems.
+  - ARM instructions are typically fixed-length (32 bits) and often operate directly on registers, while Intel instructions can vary in length and may require more memory accesses.
+  - ARM's load-store architecture offers more predictable memory access patterns than Intel's more complex schemes.

 - **Optimization Strategies**:
   - Assembly code can be optimized differently for Intel and ARM processors to leverage their respective strengths.